TritonDataCenter/sdc-cloudapi/docs/index.md

-415      | Unsupported Media Type   | Request was encoded in a format CloudAPI does not understand 420      | Slow Down       | You're sending too many requests too quickly 449      | Retry With      | Invalid Version header; try with a different Api-Version string 503      | Service Unavailable      | Either there's no capacity in this datacenter, or it's in a maintenance window
+415      | Unsupported Media Type   | Request was encoded in a format CloudAPI does not understand 420      | Slow Down       | You're sending too many requests too quickly 449      | Retry With      | Invalid Version header; try with a different Api-Version string 500      | Internal Error  | An unexpected error occurred; see returned message for more details.
+503      | Service Unavailable      | Either there's no capacity in this datacenter, or it's in a maintenance window

 ### Error Responses